-- Nature and gravity of the criminal offenses reported, if any, and the nature of the risk associated with such offenses;
+- Nature and gravity of the offenses reported, relevance to the position, pattern of behavior, and the nature of the risk associated with such offenses;

 - Time since conviction, completion of sentence or any other remediation;

-- Discrepancies between the background check results and what the Candidate self-reported.
-The determination that a Candidate or employee has provided false or misleading information (including omission of a criminal conviction) on the application or in the hiring process will normally result in denial of or separation from university employment.
+- Discrepancies between the background check results and what the candidate self-reported.
+The determination that a candidate or employee has provided false or misleading information (including omission of a criminal conviction) on the application or in the hiring process may result in denial of or separation from University employment.

 Background Checks Otherwise Required

 State or federal law or regulations, professional associations, licensing entities, or contracting partners may impose background check requirements upon certain individuals at the institution.

 If information is revealed in a report resulting from a background check permitted under this policy that could potentially result in an adverse employment decision, Human Resources (HR) will take the following steps: